mpuzelj/home-setup/work-plan.md

      - Private cloud.
      - Torrent client.
      - Other services.
+  3. Register VMs with Azure Arc for management.

 ### 4.3 Set Up Containers
 - **Objective**: Host services using Docker or Kubernetes.